 Denmark is one of the three Scandinavian countries along with Norway and Sweden.
-Centuries ago this was the land of the vikings and now it is actually ranked as no 1 most happiest country in the world.
-They even have a word to describe the cosy feeling of togetherness which is called Hygge.
-Hygge is about creating cosy social gatherings and intimate get-togethers with family and friends.
+Centuries ago this was the land of the Vikings and now it is actually ranked as no 1 most happiest country in the world.
+They even have a word to describe the cozy feeling of togetherness which is called Hygge.
+Hygge is about creating cozy social gatherings and intimate get-togethers with family and friends.
 It’s the feeling of wellbeing and warm atmospheres.
 You can also feel the notion of hygge in the streets of Copenhagen as you walk down some of the old narrow, cobbled streets, dating back several hundred years.
-These streets invite you to intimate walks next to colourful houses, small coffee shops and vintage boutiques.
+These streets invite you to intimate walks next to colorful houses, small coffee shops and vintage boutiques.

 The chilly weather hits us as we get off from the station and it takes a while to get used to.

-We decided to stay in Maritime Hotel in Nyhavn area as we only have one day and I would like to stay in the area with the icon view of Copenhagen.
+We opted to stay in Maritime Hotel in Nyhavn area because we only have one day and I would like to stay in the area with the iconic view of Copenhagen.
 Our rooms are not ready as we arrived far too early but the grumpy receptionist allowed us to leave our luggage in the storage area so we can start exploring the city.

 We started our walk from Nyhavn around 9 am and going to the direction of the little mermaid, passing thru the canal, castles and palace along the way.